Figueres: Weaving patiently in a tough climate

 "She is warm and open and invites that in other people," said Petsonk, who is international counsel for U.S. environmental advocacy group the Environmental Defense Fund.

-(Additional reporting by Alex Leff in San Jose, Alister Doyle in Boston and Jeff Coelho in London; Editing by Janet Lawrence)
+(Additional reporting by Alex Leff in San Jose, Alister Doyle in Boston and Jeff Coehlo in London; Editing by Janet Lawrence)